hyperium/hyper/README.md

 hyper is a relatively low-level library, meant to be a building block for libraries and applications.

-Ff you are looking for a convenient HTTP client, then you may wish to consider [reqwest](https://github.com/seanmonstar/reqwest), which is built on top of this library.
+If you are looking for a convenient HTTP client, then you may wish to consider [reqwest](https://github.com/seanmonstar/reqwest), which is built on top of this library.